microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 <!-- /TOC -->

+## Overview

 Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
 It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.
 Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.

-During the next exercises you will discover end-to-end analytics solutions with a unified experience within Azure Synapse Studio.
-You will have the chance to take a peek at data ingestion from SAP HANA, Oracle, Teradata and Twitter, running queries against 30 Billion records, use notebooks to run machine learning experiments, try AutoML, and finally use PowerBI within Azure Synapse to built reports.
+During the next exercises, you will discover end-to-end analytics solutions with a unified experience within Azure Synapse Studio.
+You will have the chance to take a peek at data ingestion from SAP HANA, Oracle, Teradata, and Twitter, running queries against 30 Billion records, use notebooks to run machine learning experiments, try AutoML, and finally use PowerBI within Azure Synapse to built reports.

+## Requirements

+1. Microsoft Azure subscription
+2. Azure Synapse Workspace / Studio

 ## Environment Setup

-# Accessing Synapse Workspace
 Refer to the Environment Setup guide before continuing to the lab exercises.

+## Accessing Synapse Workspace

 First of all, let's see how you can access your Azure Synapse Workspace.